 Tallen was one of but a handful of children who hid, and lived.

 He gazed in quiet contemplation, until he produced a rag from his animal hide pouch then stooped to wipe away the dust off the tombstone set before him.
 In Tallen’s mind there could be no higher purpose than to keep the tomb of his forebears clean.

 There was a creepy edge to this place.
 His eyes probed the dim for threats unseen.
 His fellow colonists thought him skittish, and he had spent his whole life in the gloom, accustomed to taunts of ‘craven’.

 Tallen shook off the unnerving feeling and took a walk around the edge of the pit.
 He channeled his frustrations into his chores, fastidiously cleaning what he could.
 Besides, there was little else to do on Giamat.
 As his thoughts floated wistfully through his mind, he pictured what a Light Tablet might look like.

 Tallen had heard only whispers in passing.
-Rumor spread of eight Light Tablets, created by reptilian gods—the Ancients and the Mystics.
-Now scattered throughout the galaxies of D’Olex in a game of chance, each Light Tablet was inscribed with a message, a section of a prophecy.
+Rumor spread of eight Light Tablets, created by reptilian gods—the Ancients and the Mystics—now scattered throughout the galaxies of D’Olex in a game of chance, each tablet inscribed with a message, a section of a prophecy.

 It hardly seemed true.
 Tallen rarely listened to silly hearsay.